the-mikedavis/the-mkedavis.github.io/content/posts/german-string-optimizations-in-spellbook.md

 struct UmbraString(UmbraSlice<u8>);
 ```

-The new types comes with new challenges though.
+The new type comes with new challenges though.
 For... _reasons_... `Flag` is defined as:

 ```rust
 type Flag = core::num::NonZeroU16;